lh3/lh3.github.com/_posts/2021-01-11-minigraph-as-a-multi-assembly-sv-caller.md

 The solution to the problems in existing SV callers is multi-sequence alignment (MSA) which minigraph approximates.
-MSA naturally alleviates imprecise breakpoints (because MSA effectively groups similar events first) and fully represents nested events (because unlike mapping against a reference genome, MSA also aligns inserted sequences).
+MSA naturally alleviates imprecise breakpoints because MSA effectively groups similar events first; MSA also fully represents nested events because unlike mapping against a reference genome, MSA also aligns inserted sequences.
 The following figure shows the subgraphs around four genes.
 SVs like these will fail most existing SV callers and can't be represented in VCF.